Chat interface

 - Flag: opens a short “What went wrong?” box so you can tell us a reply was bad.
 Notes go straight to the team.
 See Reporting bugs for other ways to reach us.

-- Details (⋯): opens a small menu showing when the message was sent, how long Bravo worked on it, credits used, and which AI model answered (for example “ChatGPT 5.4” or “Claude Opus 4.7”).
-Hold the Option key (Alt on Windows) while clicking to also see technical details like exact model variant, token counts, cache hit rate, and per-tool costs.
+- Details (ⓘ): opens a small menu showing when the message was sent, how long Bravo worked on it, credits used, and which AI model answered.
+See Choosing a model for more.
+Hold Option on Mac, or Alt on Windows/Linux, while clicking to see technical information about the response.